Trading Psychology 101 - Your Ultimate Guide to Beating Trading Emotions

 Trading Psychology Quote #3

-"Trading emotion may result in short-term gains but it will always lead to long-term losses and failure"
+"Trading emotion may result in short-term gains but it will always lead to long-term failure"

 Samuel Morton - Actual Forex Trading

 "Trade like you don’t need the money.
 It takes so much pressure off you"

 Your Next Steps...